hiphops-io/hiphops-io.github.io/docs/integrations/github.md

 However, if you do provide a list of glob-matching patterns in `matching` (e.g `["kind/*", "size/*"]`), then only the entries in `labels` that have a match in one or more of the entries in `matching` will be applied.

-By setting the update input to true, the task will treat the patterns in `matching` as a list of label patterns to be updated, and will first _remove_ labels matching a pattern before applying those labels from the `labels` input that match it.
+By setting the `update` input to `true`, the task will treat the patterns in `matching` as a list of label patterns to be updated, and will first _remove_ labels matching a pattern before applying those labels from the `labels` input that match it.

 So if we have a PR 55 in repository `backend` that currently has the labels `["kind/fix", "size/small", "thingy"]`, and this task is invoked with the input:
 ```yaml